Why Managers Should Educate Their Remote Teams About Local Market

-Remote teams, aka teams made up of people working from different geographical locations, have been on the rise for a while.
-As businesses around the world expand beyond their borders and telecommuting gets more popular, teams have started spanning widespread distances.
+Remote teams have been on the rise for a while.
+As businesses worldwide expand beyond their borders and telecommuting gets more popular, teams have started spanning widespread distances.
 Equipped with multimedia devices and basic connectivity to the internet, people can work from anywhere.
-And this calls for managers to educate remote teams about local market.
+And this calls for understanding why managers should educate their remote teams about the local market.

 The appeal of forming remote teams has been there for quite some time now.
 However, their popularity has skyrocketed ever since the outbreak of the COVID-19.
-According to a recent study, 75% of people consider remote working as the norm in the wake of the corona-virus.
+According to a recent study, 75% of people consider remote working as the norm in the wake of the coronavirus.
 Furthermore, a recent SHRM study found out that 64% of U.S. employees are working remotely.
-This has not only helped squash the misconception that collaboration is tough to stimulate when the workforce is distributed, but it has also changed the perspective of organisations on remote work.
+Thus, it has helped squash the misconception that collaboration is tricky to stimulate when the workforce is distributed.
+In addition, it has also changed the perspective of organizations on remote work.

-What was once seen as an optional hazard that was best used as a stopgap for temporary situations, remote work has become prevalent now with almost every organisation espousing a work-from-home schedule.
-This has, however, come at a price.
-As employees wonder if this radical switch will exist as an impromptu do or force a permanent paradigm shift, employers are grappling with their own issues of managing distributed teams while upholding a strong team culture.
+Remote work has evolved from being viewed as an optional risk or a temporary solution to temporary problems.
+It has, however, come at a price.
+Employees are wondering if this radical switch will exist as an impromptu or force a permanent paradigm shift.
+On the other hand, employers are grappling with managing distributed teams while upholding a strong team culture.

-It’s safe to say that the transition has not been easy on business leaders.
-According to a survey by Terminal titled Remote Leadership Report, 77% of leaders have never managed a fully distributed team, while 89% have never managed a partially remote team.
-For business leaders, distributed teams represent a new reality, one that can quickly turn into a nightmare if they don’t have a remote working plan in place from the outset.
-In light of this alteration of the recruitment & work order, managers and business leaders would do well to look for certain soft skills that allow their remote resources to understand the goals and objectives of the company while recruiting.
+It’s safe to say that the transition has not been easy for business leaders.
+According to a survey by Terminal titled Remote Leadership Report, 77% of leaders have never managed a fully distributed team, while 89% have never driven a partially remote team.
+Without a system to facilitate remote work, leading distributed teams can quickly become a nightmare.
+In light of this alteration of the recruitment & work order, managers and business leaders would do well to look for specific soft skills that allow their remote resources to understand the goals and objectives of the company while recruiting.

 Why Should Remote Managers Be Particular About Goal Alignment?

 There’s a strong causality between company culture and employee performance.
-There are numerous studies backed with exhaustive research that have shown how initiating individual employees with the organizational goals of the company can foster enhanced collaboration and result in increased business success.
+Moreover, numerous studies backed with exhaustive research have shown how initiating individual employees with the company’s organizational goals can foster enhanced collaboration.

-When your workforce is aligned with the organization’s goals, they sympathize better with them and are aware of the steps that need to be taken to pace their efforts accordingly to suitably contribute to the company’s overall success.
+When your workforce is aligned with the organization’s goals, they sympathize better with them.
+They know what steps need to be taken to contribute to the overall success of the company.
 Among other things, your organization will be well-positioned to reap the following benefits: